 Enjoying the excellent wildflowers-!

-But: We were in Portugal right before the virus hit.
+A month in Portugal right before the virus hit.

 By chance, we returned to France and the boat a week or two early.